Periodically refreshed quantum thermal machines: Physically engineering the PReB process

 If ${\tau_R}/{\tau}>1$, realizing the PReB process requires engineering more than two copies of each bath.
 In general, the minimum number of copies $\mathfrak{N}$ of the baths required to realize a PReB process is given by

-The periodic driving of the coupling between the baths and the system then consists of a constant pulse for time $\tau$, which is then switched-off for a time $\left\lceil {\tau_R}/{\tau} \right\rceil$, during which the bath self-rethermalizes to its original state.
+The periodic driving of the coupling between the baths and the system then consists of a constant pulse for time $\tau$, which is then switched-off for a time $\left\lceil {\tau_R}/{\tau} \right\rceil$, during which the baths self-rethermalize to their original state.
 An example for the case of $\left\lceil {\tau_R}/{\tau} \right\rceil=2$ is shown in Fig.~\ref{fig:schematic}(b).

 Note that, during the entire process, the residual baths do not affect the dynamics of the system.
 Their only effect is to refresh the finite part of the bath that has been affected by the system.
 Hence, one can neglect the presence of the residual baths and consider only finite-size chains in describing the dynamics, although their presence is crucial to physical realization of the PReB process.
 Furthermore, the self-rethermalization of baths will be generically true even beyond the approximation of baths governed by quadratic Hamiltonians.
-In fact one does not actually need to engineer microscopic details of the baths to realize the PReB process as long as some estimate of the self-rethermalization or relaxation time, $\tau_R$, is available.
-If, however, specific bath spectral functions are desired, they can be engineered by designing a finite part of the bath.
+In fact one does not need to engineer the microscopic details of the baths to realize the PReB process provided some estimate of the self-rethermalization time, $\tau_R$, is available.
+However, if specific bath spectral functions are desired, they can be engineered by designing a finite part of the bath.
 The parameters for such a design can be obtained via chain-mapping.

 It is intuitive that $\mathfrak{N}$ is proportional to the number of parameters that need to be precisely controlled for realization of the PReB process.
 The number $\mathfrak{N}$ then provides an ad-hoc notion of the complexity of realizing the PReB process.
 This understanding will be important in our discussion of QTMs at the NESS of the PReB process.